 Therefore, should your high speed train from the Railteam alliance be delayed or cancelled, leading you to miss your connection with another high speed train from this alliance, Railteam offers the HOTNAT service* (Hop on the next available train).

-* The HOTNAT service allows travellers to take the next high-speed train leaving from the same station as originally planned when a delay on or cancellation of a preceding high-speed service prevents them from making their originally-planned connection.
+The HOTNAT service allows travellers to take the next high-speed train leaving from the same station as originally planned when a delay on or cancellation of a preceding high-speed service prevents them from making their originally-planned connection.
 This service is free of charge and is subject to the following conditions :

 - the connection that was missed must be between two cross border high-speed trains of the Railteam Alliance;

-- the approval of HOTNAT is subject to the available capacity on board each train and seats are not guaranteed.
+- the approval of HOTNAT is subject to available capacity on board each train and seats are not guaranteed.